kalkuteminal/Animation-DNA/02-Codex-DNA.md

 - [Render Manager](03-Tools#render-manager) writes name and version of exr render for each shot

 ### Workflow with outsource studios
 Major part of the project will be done locally in the studio.
 All project data (3D scenes, comp files, script, artwork, sound, editing etc etc) stores at the studio server at network drive.
 To outsource any part of work (for example, animation of some sequences) we create FTP server with project copy on it with the **same folder structure**.
-Outsource company should create **same folder structure on their own network drive** and copy all necessary data into this folder structure.
+Outsource company should replicate **studio folder structure on their own network drive** and copy all necessary data.
 Such setup will ensure, that everything will work properly.

 Particular information about each project stores in **codex Outsource**.
 It include: mirror FTP login and password; project drive letter, name, path; instructions for cooperation.